makaleks/drec_stud_site/README.md

 This is the repository for [frtk.mipt.ru](https://frtk.mipt.ru/).
 All users of this department of [MIPT](https://mipt.ru/en/) are able to log in using VK social network.
 The adaptive design is used.
 Use the [issues](https://github.com/makaleks/drec_stud_site/issues/) tab to send any bug-reports, or find and contact developers directly before the development is finished :)

 All comments, application and command names are made in English, so the materials of this project can be used anywhere else.

 We use authorization via [VK](https://vk.com/) social network, so many scripts may use VK API.
 The `python-social-auth` package is used so other social networks (Fb, etc.) may be adopted in a similar way.

+## Requirements

+- Python3
+- The 'washing' room (where washing machines are rented), as this is one of the main menu entries

 ## Branch review